tomduck/pandoc-fignos/README.md

     pip install --upgrade pandoc-fignos

 Pip is a script that downloads and installs modules from the Python Package Index, [PyPI].
 It should come installed with your python distribution.

+### Installing on Linux ###

 If you are running linux, pip may be bundled separately.
 On a Debian-based system (including Ubuntu), you can install it as root using

     apt-get update
     apt-get install python-pip

+During the install you may be asked to run

+    easy_install -U setuptools

+owing to the ancient version of setuptools that Debian provides.
+The command should be executed as root.
+The pip install process detailed above should now work.

 [python]: https://www.python.org/
 [on Windows]: https://www.python.org/downloads/windows/